Release engineering

 - Update the NEWS.md file with the release notes for this version.

-- Reformat the release notes for this version and add them to the releases section of data/cartero.appdata.xml.in.in.
+- Reformat the release notes for this version and add them to the releases section of data/cartero.metainfo.xml.in.in.

 - Create a release commit, but don't tag it, sign it or push it yet.
 (If there is an error, it will be easier to correct without force pushing anything or causing double notifications.)